Mary Anna Henry: Diary

 From 1858 to 1868, Henry kept a diary that included her experiences within the Smithsonian building, news reports of major Civil War battles, observations of troop movements, and attitudes of the people of Washington, D.C.
-Henry also wrote a detailed retelling of the Assassination of Abraham Lincoln and his funeral.
+Henry also wrote a detailed account of the assassination of Abraham Lincoln and his funeral.

 In her life in Washington, DC, Henry met with powerful social, political, and both military leaders and soldiers.
 Due to her father's position, Henry also greeted and entertained scholars and scientists visiting the Smithsonian Castle.